mborgerson/wiki-export/wiki/Xbox_Debug_Monitor.md

 #### 2xx Success

 200- OK
-Standard response for successful execution of a command that doesn't expect to send or receive any additional data.
+Standard response for successful execution of a command.

 201- connected
 Initial response sent after a connection is established.
 The client does